openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This request is handled by the Request URI endpoint of the Verifier.

-The request MUST use the HTTP POST method with the https scheme the content type "application/x-www-form-urlencoded" and the accept header set to "application/oauth-authz-req+jwt".
+The request MUST use the HTTP POST method with the https scheme, and the content type "application/x-www-form-urlencoded" and the accept header set to "application/oauth-authz-req+jwt".

 The following parameters are defined: